PAIDiPaidThis.com

 Why the price varies so much

 The fracture itself sets the tone.
-A single clean break in a straight bone can often be repaired with a pin or a simple plate, while a bone broken into several pieces, or a break running into a joint, needs more hardware, longer surgery and greater skill.
-The metal implants themselves have a cost, and bigger dogs need bigger, pricier ones.
-Whether your own vet handles it or refers you to a specialist orthopaedic surgeon is a major factor, as referral centres carry higher fees.
-Setting matters too, with out-of-hours care and corporate-owned practices, which average around 18.3% more than independents, both nudging the total upward.
-For context, cruciate ligament surgery, a related orthopaedic procedure, can reach up to £5,000 according to CMA figures published in 2026.
+A single clean break in a straight bone can often be repaired with a pin or a simple plate, while a bone broken into several pieces, or a break running into a joint, needs more hardware, longer surgery and more surgical judgement.
+The metal implants have a cost of their own, and bigger dogs need bigger, pricier ones to bear their weight.
+Whether your own vet handles the case or refers you to a specialist orthopaedic surgeon is one of the biggest factors, since referral centres carry higher fees to cover their equipment and expertise.
+Who owns the practice matters too.
+The Competition and Markets Authority found that corporate-owned practices charge 18.3% more on average than independents, and that vet prices as a whole rose 63% between 2016 and 2023.
+Out-of-hours emergency care adds a further premium on top of all this, since a fracture rarely waits for opening hours.

 How to pay less

-• Get to a vet promptly and keep your dog as still as possible, since a fresh, cleanly handled fracture is easier to repair than one made worse by movement.
+• Get to a vet promptly and keep your dog as still as possible on the way.
+A fresh, cleanly handled fracture is easier and cheaper to repair than one made worse by movement in transit.

-• Ask whether your own practice can carry out the repair, as this is often cheaper than a specialist referral for simpler breaks.
+• Ask whether your own practice can carry out the repair rather than assuming you need a referral.
+For simpler breaks this is often cheaper than a specialist centre.

-• Request a full written estimate covering imaging, implants, surgery and aftercare so the total is clear from the start.
+• Request a full written estimate covering imaging, implants, surgery, hospitalisation and aftercare, so you know the total before you commit rather than finding out in stages.

-• Follow the rest and rehab instructions closely, because a repair that heals cleanly first time avoids costly repeat surgery.
+• Follow the rest and rehab instructions closely.
+A repair that heals cleanly the first time avoids the far higher cost of revision surgery.

 Common questions